 Is it better to learn R or Python for a career as a data analyst?
 Learn more about how to choose the best statistical programming language for your career goals.

-If you’re getting started in data analysis, you’ll find that one of the most important skills is proficiency in a statistical programming language.
+One of the most important skills for a data analyst is proficiency in a programming language.
 Data analysts use SQL (Structured Query Language) to communicate with databases, but when it comes to cleaning, manipulating, analyzing, and visualizing data, you’re looking at either Python or R.

 Python is a high-level, general-purpose programming language known for its intuitive syntax that mimics natural language.
 You can use Python code for a wide variety of tasks, but three popular applications include:

 Web application development